-After the winter, de Soto’s expedition traveled south west.
+After the winter, de Soto’s expedition traveled southwest.
 On May 8, 1541, Hernando de Soto discovered the Mississippi River, although de Soto was not exactly thrilled with the finding.
 The Mississippi River was a huge, broad river that stood in the way of his expedition.
 It took over a month to build the appropriate floats to navigate across the river.
 Once across the river, the expedition continued into Arkansas, Oklahoma, and Texas.
 They spent the next winter on the Arkansas River.
-Things began falling apart for de Soto, when Juan Ortiz, his faithful interpreter died.
-The death of Ortiz made the communication with Indians and the procurement of food much harder.
-Furthermore, while in Arkansas, de Soto and his men clashed with the Tula Indians which took a great toll on the already weakened men.
+Things began falling apart for de Soto when Juan Ortiz, his faithful interpreter, died.
+The death of Ortiz made communication with native peoples and the procurement of food much harder.
+Furthermore, while in Arkansas, de Soto and his men clashed with the Tula people, which took a great toll on the already weakened men.
 On May 21, 1542, Hernando de Soto himself died of a fever.

 At the time, the de Soto expedition was seen as a great failure.
 De Soto failed to establish any permanent colonies, found no gold, and did not find the passage between the two great oceans.
-Furthermore, his expedition left death and disease wherever it traveled that resulted in the destruction of countless Indian villages.
-De Soto’s expedition, however, did provide the first documented descriptions of the Indians in the southeastern United States and caused the Spanish to concentrate their colonies in Florida and along the Pacific coast.
+Furthermore, his expedition left death and disease wherever it traveled that resulted in the destruction of countless native villages.
+De Soto’s expedition, however, did provide the first documented descriptions of the native people in the southeastern United States and caused the Spanish to concentrate their colonies in Florida and along the Pacific Coast.